posborne/linux-programming-interface-exercises/08-users-and-groups/README.md

 **Answer**

+Actually, this problem is not correct, as `pw_uid` is passed by value.

+The author of the book has corrected this problem, refer to `http://man7.org/tlpi/errata/` for the new problem and the solution provided by the author.

 getpwnam() is not reentrant.
 That is, with both calls it returns a refernce to the same statically allocated strcture in memory.
 So, only the result from the second call (for "tsr") will be present for